-The United Nations Committee on the Rights of the Child and Special Rapporteur on human rights in Iran have expressed concern about reports that LGBT children in Iran have been forced to undergo purported "therapy"-including administering electric shocks, hormones, and psychiatric medications-to change their sexual orientation and/or gender identity.
-According to 6Rang, the number of semi-governmental and private clinics using "corrective treatment" for LGBT Iranians continues to increase.
+The United Nations Committee on the Rights of the Child and Special Rapporteur on human rights in Iran have expressed concern about reports that LGBTQ children in Iran have been forced to undergo purported "therapy"-including administering electric shocks, hormones, and psychiatric medications-to change their sexual orientation and/or gender identity.

+According to 6Rang, the number of semi-governmental and private clinics using "corrective treatment" for LGBTQ Iranians continues to increase.
 Such treatment reportedly includes "electric shock therapy to the hands and genitals... prescription of psychoactive medication, hypnosis, and coercive masturbation to pictures of the opposite sex."
+A 6Rang survey reported that "Nearly 90% of the respondents who underwent reparative therapy reported experiencing verbal and psychological abuse during treatment, and more than 60% of them... were subjected to coercion and control.
+Over a third of participants also experienced violence and physical abuse."